What is The Open System?

 What is The Open System Institute?

 The Open System Institute seeks to grow community and shared discipline amongst the diverse leaders fighting to open up education systems across the country to the communities they serve.
-We began convenings as an open system community in 2019 to create breakthrough learning opportunities for Asian, Black, Indigenous, Latino, and other leaders leading change across districts and communities.
+We began convening as an open system community in 2019 to create breakthrough learning opportunities for leaders across difference and role.
 The momentum to date from the group is inspiring and we are ready to expand to support more leaders working to open systems across the country.
 Learn more about our community.

 Our institute brings practitioners and policymakers together to learn the art of co-creation and co-production, and create awareness to bring the public back into public education.
 It is our belief that we are beyond "education reform" and into a world of "open vs closed."
 Closed systems have failed to design with the communities they serve, calcifying decades of institutional oppression into legacy school systems.
 Open systems co-create, co-produce, and redesign public education through the voices of families and communities.
 Are you an Opener?